 This fancy-sounding French technique is actually really simple, and is a great, healthy way to make flaky and flavorful fish.
 Also, the spinach sauce can be made with half mayonnaise, half sour cream, for a dairy meal (if your minhag permits).

 Preheat oven to 400 degrees Fahrenheit (200 degrees Celsius).
-On a baking sheet, prepare a sheet of Gefen Easy Baking Paper so that it’s double the width of the baking sheet, and a full baking sheet’s length of paper is hanging over the edge of the baking sheet (extra-wide baking paper is helpful in this case).
+On a baking sheet, prepare a sheet of Gefen Parchment Paper so that it’s double the width of the baking sheet, and a full baking sheet’s length of paper is hanging over the edge of the baking sheet (extra-wide baking paper is helpful in this case).

 Lay the salmon on the baking paper, centering it so there is at least an inch or two of paper on each side.